mochi-hpc/mochi-margo/docs/source/margo/09_config.rst

 - :code:`hg_context`: an existing Mercury context;
 - :code:`hg_init_info`: an :code:`hg_init_info` structure to pass
   to Mercury when initializing its class.
+- :code:`parent_mid`: an existing Margo instance whose Argobots environment (pools and execution streams) the new instance will share.
+See :ref:`margo_14_parent` for details.

 The bellow code examplifies the use of the :code:`margo_init_ext` function.